1989 Year Thirteen

 The advertising campaign for staff in the local free papers produced a large influx of staff to the station.

-A donation was received of £100 from a grateful patient for the marvelous radio service.
+A donation was received of £100 from a grateful patient for the marvellous radio service.

 On September 30th the start of the conversion of the library/reception area to accommodate the production studio: Studio 2.